Frequently Asked Questions

 10

-No. Our Working Group and TSC meetings, as well as mailing lists, are all open.
+No. Our Working Group and TAC meetings, as well as mailing lists, are all open.
 You are welcome to join the conversation around open source hardware/silicon and work with us even before you decide to join.
 See here for our meeting times and additional information.

 11